 If you’re looking for a WordPress RSS feed plugin that helps you in syndicating, curating, importing, merging and displaying complete text RSS and Atom feeds on your WordPress blog.
 The way this works is that it fetches an RSS feed and then publishes the full article of each feed item as a separate post.

 Bloggers can make use of content syndication, which allows them to import the RSS feed from other blogs for their niche.
 This way, they can share relevant data with their visitors or readers.
 It is also quite the shortcut alternative to writing a blog post of their own from the ground up.

-The plugin has a pro feature as well but the free version comes with a load of features as well.
+The WordPress plugin has a pro feature as well but the free version comes with a load of features as well.
 Using the free version of this WordPress RSS feed plugin, you can import feeds automatically using cron.
 It also allows you to import the full text rss feed content and display the full content of your articles

-Also, you can choose to display only the titles of your posts in your RSS feeds.
+Also, you can choose to display only the titles of your posts in your feeds.
 The plugin also gives you control over the number of posts and category in your feed.
 You can also set author for your imported content.

 4.Feedzy RSS Feeds

 Aggregating feeds has never been more fun or even easier than with Feedzy RSS Feeds.
 You get to curate, and display feeds in your posts or pages with the help of shortcodes and widgets.
 Here are some of the key features that help it stand out:

 • Mobile-responsive: Every one of the displayed feeds are responsive, even the one with images.
 The caching is done automatically, letting you breathe in a sigh of relief when it comes to page loading times.